 Do I have bad credit?

 Whether or not lenders deem you to have a bad credit score is ultimately down to the main credit reporting agencies.
 As we noted in the previous section, your credit profile is dictated by your credit-related actions.
-On the one hand, just because you have missed a payment in the past doesn’t necessarily mean that you have a bad credit rating and thus – require a bad credit loan.
-On the other hand, if you have a consistent history of missing payments or worse – defaulting on loan agreements, then it is likely that this has resulted in a bad credit score.
+On the one hand, just because you have missed a payment in the past doesn’t necessarily mean that you have a bad credit rating and thus require a bad credit loan.
+A bad credit score is often the result of a consistent history of missed payments or worse – defaulting on loan agreements, then it is likely that this has resulted in a bad credit score.

 One of the key problems in this respect is that each credit rating agency will have its own credit rating system.
 This is different from other countries such as the US, which uses a one-size-fits-all FICO score for consumers.
-Nevertheless, here’s a couple of examples so that you have a better understanding of how your credit score might look.
+Nevertheless, here are illustrations of how different credit bureaus rate your credit performance:

 Equifax – Credit score ranges from 0 to 600